Tree Works Permit

 You can only apply for a permit to remove a tree if you own the property or have a letter of authorisation.

-• proof of director’s identity (such as a copy of an ASIC company extract or driver’s licence).
+If you are a business, you must also provide proof of director’s identity (such as a copy of an ASIC company extract and driver’s licence).

 • letter of authorisation from the owners corporation manager supporting the proposed tree works